 Panama’s culture is rich and filled with a diverse population.
-In 2011 the official census estimated the population being over 337,000.
+In 2017 the official census estimated the population being over 4 million.
 Two-thirds of this population lives in urban areas, the most prominent one being Panama City.
 The culture is influenced by the diverse population, from the intact indigenous groups to the steady stream of immigrants over the last 500 years.
-Immigration was due primarily to the commercial transit, many people came or were forced to come to build the canal and railroad.
+Immigration started primarily due to the commercial transit when many people came or were forced to come to build the canal and railroad.
 The majority of immigrants came from China and Africa; other groups came from India, the Middle East, and Europe.

 Panamanians hold a lot of national pride for their country and are quick to tell you how much they love it and why.
 Citizens feel strongly towards their country and have a popular saying about it “Puente del Mundo, Corazon del universe,” which means ‘bridge of the world, the heart of the universe.’
 Along with a strong sense of national pride, Panamanians have other strong feelings towards their family.
 Much of the culture comes from Spanish origins.

 The most important social unit is the family.
 Panamanians take care of their family and children are raised by the family and genuinely respect their elders.
 It is not uncommon for multiple generations to live under the same roof with the younger generation taking care of their elders.
 Panamanians typically live at home well into their twenties and thirties, or until they get married.
 Family occasions, such as birthdays and baptisms, are considered very important and attended by the majority of the family.